Family of four killed in single-vehicle crash; 2 were small children

 “Investigators believe this to be a family unit,” McKichan said.
 Identities will be released after family notifications and official confirmation from the Southern Regional Medical Examiner’s Office, he said.

-“This is an incredibly tragic event,” the chief said, “and our department extends it condolences to the affected families and friends of the deceased.”
+“This is an incredibly tragic event,” the chief said, “and our department extends its condolences to the affected families and friends of the deceased.”